vkumar-2/React-ExpenseFlow/README.md

 Note: `npm install` will install dependencies and only needs to be performed for first time installation.

 #### 2. Access localhost URL:
 After running `npm run dev`, Vite will output your local development URL in the terminal (e.g. http://localhost:5173 ).
-Enter the provided localhost link into your web browsers address bar.
+Enter the provided localhost link into your web browser address bar to begin running the app.

 ## Frameworks